For Director-At-Large: Ingrid Montes

 Academic record: University of Puerto Rico, B.S., 1980; Ph.D., 1985

-Honors: ACS Volunteer Service Award, 2012; ACS Fellow, 2010; International Union of Pure & Applied Chemistry Fellow, 2006; Igaravidez Award, ACS Puerto Rico Section, 2006; Salute to Excellence Award, Committee on Community Activities, National Chemistry Week coordinator for 10 years, 2004; Chemical Education Award, ACS Puerto Rico Section, 1999; Academic Excellence & Productivity Award, University of Puerto Rico, 1997
+Honors: ACS Volunteer Service Award, 2012; ACS Fellow, 2010; International Union of Pure & Applied Chemistry Fellow, 2006; Igaravidez Award, ACS Puerto Rico Section, 2006; Salute to Excellence Award, Committee on Community Activities, National Chemistry Week coordinator, 2004; Chemical Education Award, ACS Puerto Rico Section, 1999; Academic Excellence & Productivity Award, University of Puerto Rico, 1997

 Member: Member of ACS since 1980.
-International Union of Pure & Applied Chemistry.
-ACS Divisions: Chemical Education, Professional Relations
+International Union of Pure & Applied Chemistry, American Association for the Advancement of Science, Puerto Rico Chemists Association.
+ACS Divisions: Chemical Education, History of Chemistry, Organic Chemistry, Professional Relations

-Related activities: Project “Are Women Still Underrepresented in Science?”
-ACS Challenge Grant for the 2011 IUPAC World Congress, organizer; nominated for the 2009 U.S. Professors of the Year program sponsored by CASE; nominated for the National Society of Collegiate Scholars (NSCS) 2009 Inspire Integrity Award; published 18 journal articles and a laboratory textbook
+Related activities: National Chemistry Week, coordinator, 2004– ; IUPAC World Congress, project “Are Women Still Underrepresented in Science?”
+ACS challenge grant, principal investigator and organizer, 2011; founder of the Festival de Química (development of resources and implementation of international events held in Colombia, Mexico, Chile, Peru, and China for ACS); coordinator of the first ACS Webinars in Spanish; published 20 journal articles and a laboratory textbook

+I want to begin by emphasizing how privileged and honored I am to be considered for a second term as a member of the ACS Board of Directors.
+My first term has been amazingly full of challenges and enriching experiences.
+I learned to become an integral part of a hardworking team.
+I am proud to be part of the current board because we effectively make use of the diversity around the table through respectful discussions and data-driven decision-making.
+We are working together for the society and our membership.

 Join the conversation